odea-project/qAlgorithms/README.md

+## Usage Notice
+At this moment, `qAlgorithms` is provided purely for reasons of scientific transparency.
+There are still known flaws in the concrete implementation, and we are steadily working on finding a useful way to vaidate the rest in a sensible manner.
+For this reason, <b>you should not use `qAlgorithms` to answer your research questions<b> (yet).

 ## Introduction

 `qAlgorithms` is a standalone non-target screening analysis workflow for processing Liquid Chromatography High-Resolution Mass Spectrometry (LC-HRMS) data.
-We focus on ensuring precise and reliable processing in this complex field, while providing fast processing without depending on user parameters.
+Our goal is to provide a solution to single-file processing pipeline that does not require any additional user input, delivers error estimates for results and is very fast / computationally efficient.

 While `qAlgorithms` started as a library for processing, the high interdependency of every step from profile mode mass spectrum to feature means it requires extensive work from the end user to use only one "step" of the processing algorithm.
 As such, we decided to provide a pre-compiled executeable with a low-complexity user interface.
-It is an intermediate goal of ours to provide library bindings to more widespread programming environments like R and python.
+It is a low-priority goal of ours to provide library bindings to more widespread programming environments like R and python.

-In the spirit of open data evaluation, functions are written with the goal of communicating the entirety of their mathematical operations to the reader, provided he has some understanding of basic C++ syntax.
-This means data structures beyond simple structs with named fields and templates / macros are generally avoided.
-We encourage you, the end user, to read our source code when working with `qAlgorithms`.
-This increases the chance for errors to be found and keeps the project maintainable.

 We are always open for suggestions and feedback regarding your useage of our algorithms, so do not hesitate to open an issue on our github page.
 You can also find us on [Codeberg](https://codeberg.org/ODEA-Project/qAlgorithms).